MachineAdvantage/deploymentlab/README.md

 Be sure that you add the passwords for your db to a file called `.env` at the same level as the docker-compose.
 DO NOT PUSH YOUR PASSWORDS TO GIT.

+## Setup

+When developing don't forget to run ngrok to forward your local server to an HTTPS endpoint, because without HTTPS Auth will not work.

 ### Acknowledgement